A government watchdog has approved plans to improve services for children with special educational needs and disabilities (SEND) in North Somerset.

-As part of the review process, North Somerset Council and BNSSG CCG produced a written statement of action which they submitted to Ofsted, outlining how they will address issues raised by the review:
+As part of the review process, we produced a written statement of action with North Somerset Council which was submitted to Ofsted.
+Our statement of action outlined how we will address issues raised by the review:

 - Improve ways of working together with parents, carers and young people